River Hamble Notice to Mariners No 1 of 2020

 19. Sky Lanterns and Drones

+a.
 For safety reasons, sky lanterns and drones are not to be released on the River or on any land adjoining the River owned or leased by Hampshire County Council.

 Owners, Agents Charterers, Marinas, Yacht Clubs and Recreational Sailing Organisations should ensure that the contents of this Notice and other extant Local Notices to River Users are made known to the master or persons in charge of their vessels or craft